-- 24. Los Angeles River Improvement Overlay District.
+- 10. Los Angeles River Improvement Overlay District.
 Prior to issuance of a building permit, the Project Applicant would be required to consult with the Department of City Planning to obtain an Administrative Clearance for compliance with all of the applicable regulations of the Los Angeles River Improvement Overlay District.
-As such, the Project and Alternative 4 would be required to comply with the Los Angeles River Improvement Overlay District. - 25.
+As such, the Project and Alternative 4 would be required to comply with the Los Angeles River Improvement Overlay District. - 11.
 Parking.
-With approval of the requested ZAD, the Project and Alternative 4 would be designed and constructed to meet the Code required vehicular and bicycle parking spaces, and as such, no impact would occur with respect to parking. - 26.
+With approval of the requested ZAD, the Project and Alternative 4 would be designed and constructed to meet the Code required vehicular and bicycle parking spaces, and as such, no impact would occur with respect to parking. - 12.
 Walkability Checklist.
-The Project and Alternative 4 would be consistent with all of the guidelines in the walkability checklist. - 27.
+The Project and Alternative 4 would be consistent with all of the guidelines in the walkability checklist. - 13.
 Citywide Design Guidelines.
-The Project and Alternative 4 would be consistent with most of the Citywide Design Guidelines. - 28.
+The Project and Alternative 4 would be consistent with most of the Citywide Design Guidelines. - 14.
 City of Los Angeles Do Real Planning Principles.
 The Project and Alternative 4 are compatible with the applicable good-planning practices set forth in the City's Do Real Planning publication.
 The Project and Alternative 4 will be consistent with those principles as it would provide a live/work mixed-use development in close walking and biking proximity to the Little Tokyo/Arts District Metro Gold Line Station and in close proximity to existing bus lines and other commercial uses located in the Arts District.
 Further, the Project and Alternative 4 would incorporate sustainable building practices to eliminate pollution and reduce waste.
 The Project and Alternative 4 would also provide approximately 78 short-term and 621 long-term bicycle parking spaces that would encourage alternative modes of transportation to and from the Project Site.

-Thus, as set forth fully in the Draft EIR, the Project and Alternative 4 would be in agreement and harmony with applicable plans.
-Therefore, no mitigation measures are required, as no significant impacts associated with applicable land use plans, policies, or regulations have been identified.
+No mitigation measures are required, as no significant impacts associated with applicable land use plans, policies, or regulations have been identified.